, , ,

 While there are many ways to market a business, it’s vital to have an online presence.
 In fact, research from Yell shows just how important it is to keep your trades business website updated.

-Here are just a couple of tips to get you started:
+Here are just a few tips to get you started:

 • feature your business on online directories for tradespeople – sites like Checkatrade, Rated People, and MyBuilder are a great way to get your name out there